Bimini Travel Guide

 - The Bimini Craft Center, near Radio Beach, features souvenirs. shirts, bags, and some history about the island.

-Resorts World featuring the hotel, the beach club, and Fisherman’s Village has something for everyone.
+Resorts World Bimini has something for everyone.
 Fisherman’s Village has souvenir shops, a boutique, ice cream, and often has live music.
-The hotel has shops, a casino, bars, entertainment, a spa, and with the purchase of a day pass, a fitness center.
+The hotel has restaurants, shops, a casino, bars, entertainment, a spa, and with the purchase of a day pass, a fitness center.
 The casino features live table games and slot machines.
 The beach club has cabanas for rent, the largest pool on the island, a lively atmosphere with a DJ or live entertainment.
 Please note some amenities require a day pass or may not be available.

 Time to Eat